OnChainSurvivor/OnChainSurvivor/README.md

 Future updates will allow players to modify game visuals and gameplay in real time.
 Using advanced style transfer techniques, the game will render each frame live according to player-selected styles.
 This builds on current demonstrations like GenAI-rendered videos, with plans to adopt leading open-source real-time technologies as they mature.

 ## Art & Sound
-Art and music submissions are welcome without strict style guidelines.
 While the current version uses basic 3D graphics and simple music, future iterations will integrate neural style transfer and AI-generated music to offer diverse, evolving artistic experiences

 ## Interaction Models